-Aunt Vadge: we went from anal to vaginal sex and now I’ve got a huge bump
+Aunt Vadge: anal to vaginal sex, now I have a lump

 A bread stick being dipped into chocolate sauce (anal sex) with a bowl of strawberry sauce (the vagina) ready to be dipped.